mmod/nodakwaeri/README.md

 Factory | Purpose
 --------|--------
 Server  | Defines and initialises the http server, listening for incoming client connections.
 Utilizes the session and router factories.
 Session | Creates and manages all client sessions to provide persistence for the end user.
+Protects against 'Session Take-over' and 'Session Injection' techniques.
+Provides tools to the developer for manipulating the session.
 Router  | Detects and processes media requests from the browser and/or routes client requests to the proper controller for further processing.
-Cryptography | nodakwaeri is bootstrapped with [The Stanford Javascript Crypto Library](http://crypto.stanford.edu/sjcl/), via their [BSD License](https://github.com/bitwiseshiftleft/sjcl/blob/master/README/bsd.txt).
+SCJL (Cryptography) | nodakwaeri is bootstrapped with [The Stanford Javascript Crypto Library](http://crypto.stanford.edu/sjcl/), via their [BSD License](https://github.com/bitwiseshiftleft/sjcl/blob/master/README/bsd.txt).
 Controller | Implements the MVC design pattern.
 Invokes the derived controller requested.
 Developers define the application's controllers.
 Model | Implements the MVC design pattern.
 Provides the interface to the data integration tools and database object.
 Developers define the application's models.
 Renderer | Implements the MVC design pattern.
 Constructs XHTML for the response to the client, provides a fully featured scripting language for templating, and allows for shared layouts and powerful organization.
 Developers define the application's views.
 HTML | Provides tools for generating commonly used HTML5 controls in Accessible Rich Internet Applications (ARIA).

-<i>As a side note, by default nk-mvc makes uses of nodamysql ([nk-mysql](https://github.com/mmod/nodamysql)) as a database provider, and the included template uses Bootstrap(which includes Normalize) and jQuery via CDN.</i>
+<i>As a side note, by default nk-mvc makes uses of nodamysql ([nk-mysql](https://github.com/mmod/nodamysql)) as a database provider, and uses Bootstrap(which includes Normalize) and jQuery via CDN.</i>

 nodakwaeri is designed to work out of the box using a config file from the root of your application: